ComputerDaddyGuy/JFileTreePrettyPrinter/ROADMAP.md

 ## To do
 - [ ] Gather feedback
+- [ ] Github action flow to build executable in PRs
 - [ ] CLI: custom emojis mapping
 - [ ] CLI: more matchers
 - [ ] CLI: tree format